garygriswold/Bible.js/Docs/CDN.md

 	Store the json file in shortsands-log
 	Delete the shortsands-drop file

-In ShortSands project, create a new node program in the Server directory, which will extract all of the data in the shortsands-log directory, and load it into a sqlite database, and delete the shortsands-log files once they are added.
+In ShortSands project, I created a new node program in the Server directory, which extracts all of the data in the shortsands-log directory, loads it into a sqlite database, and deletes the shortsands-log files once they are added.

+S3 Accelerated Transfer was attempted, but it does not seem to work with a bucket name in the path position, but requires the bucket name to be in the host.
+This is a severe leak, and consequently, I will not be using Accelerated Transfer